cs1730/csx730-paging/README.md

    | `000000000000000d` | `13` | `3` | `1` |
    | `0000000000000003` | `3`  | `0` | `3` |
    | `000000000000000f` | `15` | `3` | `3` |

+   where DEC denotes the decimal representation of the address, PN denotes the page number, and
+   PO denotes the page offset.

 **CHECKPOINT**